 The TCAs amitriptyline (Elavil), nortriptyline (Aventyl, Pamelor) and desipramine (Norpramin) are prescribed to treat nerve pain (such as diabetic neuropathy) and chronic headaches.
 When used to treat pain, TCAs are usually prescribed at a lower dose than when they are used to treat depression.

 All drugs may cause unwanted effects.
 SSRIs, for example, may increase risk of gastrointestinal bleeding.
 TCAs can cause dizziness, constipation, blurred vision, and trouble urinating.
-Their most serious side effect is a dangerously abnormal heart rhythm, so these drugs may not be appropriate for people with heart disease.
 An overdose can fatally disrupt heart rhythm, so that danger must be weighed carefully against possible benefits in patients who have an elevated risk for attempting suicide.

 Mood stabilizers.
 Anticonvulsants are also sometimes used to stabilize mood.
 These medications exert their effects by constraining aberrant electrical activity and hyper-responsiveness in the brain, which contributes to seizures.
 Because chronic pain in particular involves nerve hypersensitivity, some of these medications may provide relief.
-For example, pregabalin (Lyrica) is FDA-approved for treating diabetic neuropathy, postherpetic neuralgia, and fibromyalgia, and research also suggests it can treat generalized anxiety disorder.
+For example, pregabalin (Lyrica) is FDA-approved for treating diabetic neuropathy, postherpetic neuralgia, and fibromyalgia.

 Combining psychotherapy and drugs